leormsbee/proj-portfolio/hw_007/hw_007_create_cg_subtheme.md

 7- Make a noticeable CSS change to confirm your subtheme is working
   - For example, make the background color red: ```body { background-color: red; }```
   - Add that change to:
+    - If SASS not yet set up: css/components/misc.css
     - If SASS already set up: sass/components/_misc.scss (then compile the sass)
-    - If SASS not yet set up: css/components/misc.css
+      - To compile SASS, cd to subtheme's root folder then run ```bundle exec compass compile```